appserver-io/appserver/_docs/persistence-container.md

 ##### Example

-To demonstrate the usage of a `SSB` the previous example of the `SFSB` is extended by a counter, which tracks the number of successful logins.
+To demonstrate the usage of a `SSB` the previous example of the `SFSB` is extended by a counter tracking the number of successful logins.

 ```php
 <?php